Alex Verdugo Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.83 team ERA ranks fourth among all MLB pitching staffs.
+- The Astros' 3.85 team ERA ranks sixth among all MLB pitching staffs.

-- Astros pitchers combine to give up 154 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- Urquidy (2-3 with a 5.21 ERA and 34 strikeouts in 38 2/3 innings pitched) makes the start for the Astros, his ninth of the season.
+- France (9-4) is looking for his 10th win when he gets the starting nod for the Astros in his 18th start of the season.
+He has a 2.75 ERA in 108 2/3 innings pitched, with 80 strikeouts.

-- The right-hander last appeared in relief on Saturday, when he threw two scoreless innings against the Seattle Mariners while giving up two hits.
+- The right-hander last appeared on Saturday against the Seattle Mariners, when he went six innings, allowing two earned runs while giving up seven hits.

-- In nine games this season, the 28-year-old has put up an ERA of 5.21, with 8.1 strikeouts per nine innings.
-Opponents are hitting .273 against him.
+- In 18 games this season, the 28-year-old has a 2.75 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .246 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.